 The College distributes information about health needs to teaching staff via our electronic system once students have declared a health or disability issue and have agreed to the information being shared.
-Medication can be stored on site (please speak to Margaret Cordeaux, Learning Support Manager in the first instance about this).
+Medication can be stored on site (please speak to Julie Lynch, Learning Support Manager in the first instance about this).
 In some cases study programmes can be modified to accommodate disability or health needs.
 In cases where absences are likely to be lengthy, the College can implement an Extended Absence Plan where support will be provided for the student to complete their courses where possible.

 HOW IS THE COLLEGE DAY STRUCTURED?

 Each day starts at 9am and finishes at 4 pm on four days of the week and at 2.50 pm on a Wednesday with an hour’s lunch.
 However, because every student timetable is an individual one and will include study periods you would need to look at your son / daughter’s timetable to know when they have to be in College.
 Copies of student timetables can be obtained on request.

 HOW IS ATTENDANCE MONITORED?